 Tasha C. Ring, M.Ed., Directress and Principal Consultant

 Ms. Ring completed her Masterʼs in Education, teacher training and certification at Xavier University in Cincinnati, Ohio, and her Bachelor’s in Arts and Entertainment Management at Eastern Michigan University.
 She received an early childhood credential from the American Montessori Society, one of the premier Montessori advocacy organizations.
 She has extensive training in several methods of reading and language instruction, including Orton-Gillingham and Lindamood-Bell®.
 Since 2013, she has thoroughly engaged in the study of mindfulness, and she incorporates these exercises into both curriculum and parent-teacher education.
 She is a longtime practitioner of social-emotional learning and regularly consults with leaders in this field.
 Committed to best practice, continued professional development and whole child well-being, her current studies include literature on hunter-gatherer societies and intentional communities.
-Ms. Ring is also a specialist in arts integration; having spent many years studying dance and designing dance programming for several organizations including Indianapolis Parks, she is a fervent advocate for all art forms and their continuous value in learning and in life.
+Ms. Ring is also a specialist in arts integration; having spent many years studying dance and designing dance programming for several organizations including Indy Parks and Recreation, she is a fervent advocate for all art forms and their persistent value in learning and in life.

 Hokyoung Kim, M.Ed., Meridian Montessori Primary Guide